DUNE-DAQ/nanorc/docs/README.md

 To see a list of options you can pass nanorc in order to control things such as the amount of information it prints and the timeouts for transitions, run `nanorc -h`.
 We'll skip those for now in the following demo:
 ```
-nanorc top_level.json # or "nanorc fake_daq" if you didn't create the top_level.json
+nanorc top_level.json partition-name# or "nanorc fake_daq partition-name" if you didn't create the top_level.json

 ╭──────────────────────────────────────────────────────────────────────────╮
 │                              Shonky NanoRC                               │